 Visit our website at www.westerncenter.org to find the specific uniform requirements for each program.
-NOTE: 9th grade uniform requirements are not the same as the 10-12 grade requirements.

 Electronic Devices in School

 WMCTC Policy 237

 Electronic devices are permitted for use during the school day for approved educational purposes and/or in approved locations under the supervision of professional staff.
 All use will be in line with the expectations set forth in the Student Code of Conduct and the Acceptable Use Policy.
 The Joint Committee expressly prohibits use of electronic devices in locker rooms, bathrooms, health suites and other changing areas.
 Students shall comply with the guidelines set by the classroom teacher or school officials for the educational use of electronic devices while on school property or while engaged in a school-sponsored activity.